learntheropes/btcpay-booking/README.md

 1. Clone the repo.
 2. Edit the repo configuration in `./content/settings.yaml` accordingly to your needs.
 The file is commented to explain each setting meaning.
 3. Create one file for each service inside `./content` folder and the language subfolder.
 Optionally, if you want to show the services in a specific order, add the order number at the beginning of the name followed by a dot.
-4. Deploy on Vercel with default `./package.json` settings or adapt them to deploy on any other provider.
+4. Deploy on Digital Ocean or Vercel with default `./package.json` settings or adapt them to deploy on any other provider.
 5. Set the enviroment variables as in the `./.env.example` file.
 6. Set a custom color in the first line of `./assets/scss/custom.scss`.
-7. Optionally add or remove languages support:
+7. Optionally add or remove languages support by adding, removing translations in `./lang` folder and settings in `./assets/js/locale.js` `locales` json object.
 8. Star ⭐ this repo and deploy your booking system with Btcpay Server!